ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 #### Owner of a Logistics Object

 The owner of a Logistics Object is the one who created it and thus has control over it.
 The Owner may also control the ONE Record server on which the Logistics Object is accessible via HTTP but this is not a requirement.
 Instead, the owner may use a 3rd party that implements, operates, and provisions the ONE Record API and will provide suitable access to the Owner to manage and control the Logistics Object, include it's creation, any changes, authoprization and access rights and more.

-In a publisher-subscriber scenario, the Owner of a Logistics Object is also referred to as `Publisher`.
+*In a publisher-subscriber scenario, the Owner of a Logistics Object is also referred to as `Publisher`.
+In an access delegation scenario, the Owner of a Logistics Object is also referred to as the `Delegator`.*

 #### User of a Logistics Object

 A User of a Logistics Object is anyone other than the Owner and who has access to the Logistics Object.
 Most likely the User will have a role in the logistics & transport of the consignment.
 The User may be external, from another company than the Owner, or internal from the same company but with a different function within that company.

-In a publisher-subscriber scenario, the User of a Logistics Object is also referred to as `Subscriber`.
+*In a publisher-subscriber scenario, the User of a Logistics Object is also referred to as `Subscriber`.
+In an access delegation scenario, the User of a Logistics Object is also referred to as the `Requestor` or `Delegatee`.
+In a PATCH scenario, the User of a Logistics Object is also referred to as the `Requestor`.*

 ## Overview: ONE Record API features